Kakoure/ISPGamePlayable/README.md

 # ISPGamePlayable
-Playable Build for the ISP Game
+Playable Build for the ISP Game.
+Download this repository and run the executable in the playable build file to play the game.